Logius-standaarden/fsc-core/draft-fsc-core-00.md

 *Manager:*

 The Manager manages Contracts and configures Inways and Outways based on information from a Directory and Contracts.
+And acts as an authorization server which provides access tokens.

 *Grant:*